 You will directly help the villages and communities which are suffering from extreme poverty by employing villagers to plant these trees.
 When farmers cannot grow anything, their farms fail and they have no option but to move to the overcrowded cities to look for work.
 Oftentimes they must resort to selling themselves or their families into slavery just to survive.
 Let’s make sure this does not happen.
 We all have the power to give back, empower people, restore hope, reduce poverty and allow them to support their families.

 We are extremely happy and honored to have entered into a partnership with Eden Reforestation Projects, one of the top nonprofit organizations that plant millions of trees every year.
 Over the years, they have quickly become the perfect model for environmental restoration and land management.
 Eden reduces extreme poverty and restores healthy forests by employing local villagers to plant millions of trees every year.
 We were very excited to join the team in Indonesia to capture, document the plantations and meet the local communities working on restoring healthy forests where poverty is rampant.

 The main goal will always be to reintroduce the native species of trees that belong in the area where the reforestation is taking place.
-Whether it’s Tibet, Indonesia, Madagascar, Haiti or Ethiopia, no invasive or destructive species that can spread and harm the environment will ever be planted.
+Whether it’s Nepal, Indonesia, Madagascar, Haiti, Kenya, or Mozambique, no invasive or destructive species that can spread and harm the environment will ever be planted.